Major Health Insurance Reforms Under Obamacare

 Obamacare has not changed our reliance on private health insurance—which is one reason health insurers backed its passage.
-However, it has attempted to reform the exisitng private health insurance sytem by eliminating some of its worst features.
-These include five major reforms that all health insurers must implement starting in 2014.
+However, it has resulted in some significant reforms of the private health insurance system.
+As a result, some of the worst features of the old system no longer affect Americans.

 No Preexisting Condition Exclusions